 These USA made glasses are the perfect old fashioned glass.
 They come in a pair and hold 10 oz of liquid.
 These whiskey glasses are really sturdy.
 In fact they’re so sturdy that they’re advertised as scratch and chip resistant, but more importantly, they can be thrown into the dishwasher.
 No wasting time hand washing these bad boys.

 These glasses not only look the part, but they feel very sturdy.
 They’re nice to hold and wonderful to drink from.
 Without even thinking twice these are the most versatile whiskey glasses that I have.
 I have an array of friends and whilst they may all like whiskey, they don’t all like whiskey served the same way.
 Some of them like having an old fashioned, whilst others enjoy their scotch on the rocks.
-Well the beauty about these glasses is, they fit all types of drinks (and saves me serving everyone their favorite whiskey drink in a specific glass).Check Latest Price
+Well the beauty about these glasses is, they fit all types of drinks (and saves me serving everyone their favorite whiskey drink in a specific glass).Available On Amazon

 Venero Whiskey Glasses – Best Rocks Glass